simarmannsingh/silverlux/README.md

 - Uses `gatsby-image` with Netlify-CMS preview support
 - Separate components for everything
 - Perfect score on Lighthouse for SEO, Accessibility and Performance

-## New Features in v1.3
 - Comment and Like functionality
 - Cookie Consent

+## New Features in v1.4
+- Full text Search functionality powered by Fuse.js
-## Update : Comment functionality added
+## Customization required for Comment functionality
 For ease of access, the comment functionality provided by Disqus, has been added.<br/>
 However, slight configure is required to make it fully functional.

 1. Register your website on the disqus platform, you'll get a shortname
 2. Update the shortname assigned to the Environment variable `DISQUS_SHORTNAME` [here](/src/.env).
 Save it
-3. If deploying on services like Heroku (free tier is over, it is paid not, but you're rich ? :p), make sure to add this environment variable to the service as well.
+3. If deploying on services like Heroku (free tier is over, it is paid now, but you're rich ? :p), make sure to add this environment variable to the service as well.

 A detailed blog post on how to configure the Disqus plugin can be found [here](https://simarmannsingh.com/blog/2022-02-25-setup-comment-functionality-for-your-gatsby-based-blog/)